 Learning how to begin taking photos at night is dependent on some very key photography practices.
 Taking photos in low light conditions, especially of the city, is a fantastic approach to get better in your shooting of long exposures.
 You must primarily learn how low light photography techniques work.
-Taking good photos at night needs a long shutter speed, a way to keep that camera rock steady and using aperture effectively.
+Taking good photos at night requires a long shutter speed, a way to keep that camera rock steady, and effective use of aperture.
 In this article I will not only tell you how to do it, but also give you some methods in which to start taking photos at night and have them turn out beautifully.

 Why is it so significant for the camera to remain still and steady?
 When you take photos at night you normally want to include a very slow shutter speed with your shots.
 You must keep the camera dead still if you want a slow shutter speed and sharp images simultaneously.
 This is why strong support is necessary.
 When you take photos at night the first thing to aim for is sharpness.
 Being able to keep that camera secure is equally as important as the shutter speed and aperture.